martppa/kthot/README.md

 ### Definition

+Currently, there are two ways to declare (and assign) a variable, the fancy and the conventional way.

+**Conventional:**

 Define a basic string variable. `JsString` is the Kotlin representation for the `String` type in Javascript.
 Use the `js` function to generate the syntax. `js` function will pack all instructions and return them as a single `JsSyntax` object.
 Use the unary plus (+) operator to "print" any `JsElement` on the scope of `js` function's lambda.
 The `declare` function will write the variable declaration, it could be mutable or constant.